ietf-wg-masque/draft-ietf-masque-connect-ip-dns/README.md

-# DNS Extensions for Proxying IP in HTTP
+# DNS Configuration for Proxying IP in HTTP

-This is the working area for the individual Internet-Draft, "DNS Extensions for Proxying IP in HTTP".
+This is the working area for the individual Internet-Draft, "DNS Configuration for Proxying IP in HTTP".

 * [Editor's Copy](https://DavidSchinazi.github.io/draft-schinazi-masque-connect-ip-dns/#go.draft-schinazi-masque-connect-ip-dns.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-schinazi-masque-connect-ip-dns)